(A) This Notice

 - any relevant party for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties;

 - any relevant third party acquirer(s), in the event that we sell or transfer all or any relevant portion of our business or assets (including in the event of a reorganization, dissolution or liquidation); and

 We may engage third-party Processors to Process your Personal Data.
 These include marketing service providers (print and distribution, social media, media agencies and advertising agencies), and IT service providers.
 If we do so, the Processor will be subject to binding contractual obligations to: (i) only Process the Personal Data in accordance with our prior written instructions; and (ii) use measures to protect the confidentiality and security of the Personal Data; together with any additional requirements under applicable law.

 (H) International transfer of Personal Data

 Summary – International transfer of Personal Data

 We transfer Personal Data to recipients in other countries.
-Where we transfer Personal Data from the EEA to a recipient outside the EEA that is not in an Adequate Jurisdiction, we do so on the basis of the EU-US Privacy Shield.
+Where we transfer Personal Data from the EEA to a recipient outside the EEA that is not in an Adequate Jurisdiction, we do so on the basis of the Standard Contractual Clauses with our partners.

 Because of the international nature of our business, we transfer Personal Data within the Nobia group, and to third parties as noted in Section (G) above, in connection with the purposes set out in this Notice.
 For this reason, we transfer Personal Data to other countries that may have different laws and data protection compliance requirements to those that apply in the country in which you are located.